 At Epstein Becker Green, we realize that diversity is critical to our success, and we welcome the unique perspectives that a diverse workforce brings to the firm, our clients, and our profession.
 Our ability to draw on talent from a broad range of cultures, backgrounds, and viewpoints is a key advantage.
 We take pride in having our professionals learn from each others' personal knowledge and believe that the personalities, life experiences, and values of our attorneys are an essential part of what sets Epstein Becker Green apart.

 Our firm is committed to maintaining a diverse workforce and an environment in which all attorneys and staff members can develop to their fullest potential.
 We foster a work culture that promotes diversity within recruiting, professional development, and ongoing communications.
-Forty percent of the firm's attorneys and 27 percent of the firm's members are women, and minorities make up 33 percent of the entire firm, including 13 percent of firm members.
+Thirty-six percent of the firm's attorneys and 28 percent of the firm's members are women, and minorities make up 33 percent of the entire firm, including 13 percent of firm members.

 Epstein Becker Green's diversity is also reflected by the fact that women and/or minority firm members are represented at all leadership levels—on our board of directors, in our senior management, and on all board steering committees.

 Epstein Becker Green is acutely aware that there is still a disproportionately small number of minority attorneys in the legal profession.
 In our largely successful effort to deal with this challenge while growing the firm, we have relied heavily on the lateral recruitment of associates and members, including recruiting members from nontraditional backgrounds for firms our size--such as corporations, government agencies, and the judiciary.